nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-edit-form-studio.md

 - Save your configuration.

 {{#> callout type='info'}}
-Your bulk edit layouts need to follow a naming convention that was introduced to prevent collision.
+Your bulk edit layouts need to be placed in the dedicated `bulk` folder, and follow a naming convention introduced to prevent collision.
 Make sure they are always named `nuxeo-bulk-[your-layout-name]-layout`.
 {{/callout}}

 ## Bind the Bulk Edit Layout to a Button